Mr-McCurdy/tutorials/chatgpt-canvas-quiz.md

      <img src="assets/test.gif" alt="test" width="600">
    </p>

-3. **Execute the Prompt:**

-    Press "Enter" to send the prompt to ChatGPT.
-Wait for the AI to generate the quiz_questions object.
+3. **Edit Prompt Parameters:**

+   Before sending your prompt to ChatGPT, you can customize your parameters to tailor the generated quiz questions to better fit your course material and desired difficulty level.
+Here’s how to effectively edit and optimize your prompt:

+4. **Generate `quiz_questions` Object:**

+   Enter your prompt into ChatGPT and watch the magic happen!

-4. **Copy and Paste the Generated `quiz_questions` Object into Colab Template**
+5. **Copy and Paste the Generated `quiz_questions` Object into Colab Template**

-    Once ChatGPT provides the python `quiz_questions` object, copy and paste in to replace the `quiz_questions` object in the Colab template.
+   Copy over your newly generated quiz_questions object back into your Google Colab template.

+## Upload Your Quiz using Google Colab

+1. **Double-Check User Inputs**

+   Make sure all user inputs are present and correct.

+2. **Run Application**

+   Run the application by clicking on `Runtime` > `Run all`.

+3. **Find Your Quiz in Canvas**

+   Locate your quiz in Canvas and check the results.